darrendignam/FreeScraper/README.md

 ## What next?

 The code is very simple, and could do with a lot of improvement.
 If you look at the code you can easily see whats going on - even if you have never used node or javascript before, and you can easily tweak and fiddle to get the response you want.
-Read through fc_2 fc_3 and fc_6 in taht order and I think you will have a good idea of whats going on.
+Read through fc_2 fc_3 and fc_6 in that order and I think you will have a good idea of whats going on.

 The next step would be to start saving items into a database and regularly scraping for new additions to the freecycle groups.
 Then searches would be against the database - not the actual freecycle site.
 Which would speed things up, and reduce the burden on the freecycle servers, as the scrape can be a bit intense perhaps?